exoclime/HELIOS-K/README.md

 ## version 1.65 ##
 All species must have now a `< species >.param` file, which contains all necessary information about the line list.

+# Documentation #
+The documentation of HELIOS-K can be found at `https://helios-k.readthedocs.io/`